marioroy/mandelbrot-python/README.md

 sudo swupd bundle-add c-basic wget
 ```

-For NVIDIA graphics, refer to [nvidia-driver-on-clear-linux](https://github.com/marioroy/nvidia-driver-on-clear-linux) for installing the driver and CUDA Toolkit.
+For NVIDIA graphics, refer to [nvidia-driver-on-clear-linux](https://github.com/marioroy/nvidia-driver-on-clear-linux) for installing the proprietary driver and CUDA Toolkit.

 **CUDA Installation on Fedora/Nobara Linux 38 and Ubuntu Linux 23.04**